sergereinov/cpp17-eventbus/README.md

 This lib was inspired by https://github.com/gelldur/EventBus

-I think Gelldur's EventBus is too complicated and overloaded with anticipating uses.
-But when I came across this project, I was fascinated by its simple idea of getting a numeric ID for any CopyConstructable type.

 I often need some kind of simple system of cross-coupling callbacks.
 Some kind of event bus system.
 This is a cross-coupling from a call stack perspective.
 And this is a decoupling system from an architectural point of view.